Skip to content

 Birdwatching on the lagoon

-The various hides clustered around the edge of the lagoon offer a great perch to watch all the comings and goings of the various bird life.
-There is usually a volunteer in the first hide with a telescope attached to a screen, giving visitors some great close-up views of the birds.
+The various hides clustered around the edge of the lagoon on the Dorset Wildlife Trust reserve offer a great perch to watch all the comings and goings of the various birds.
+There is often a volunteer stationed in the first hide with a telescope attached to a screen, giving visitors some great close-up views of the birds.

 Red squirrels